Psychology Department

 PSY 342 - Language and Thought

 An examination of theory and research on the relation between language and cognitive processes.
-The course begins with the observation that languages differ dramatically in their semantic partitioning of the world.
-Does such variation cause speakers of different languages to perceive the world differently?
-Or do linguistic differences illuminate underlying commonalities in human cognition?
-We will critically evaluate classic and current research on these questions, focusing on the relation between semantic structure and conceptual structure in the domains of color, space, time, number, and theory of mind, among others.
-Our goal will be to understand the psychological mechanisms by which language reflects and shapes the way we think.
+Languages differ dramatically in how their lexicons and grammars structure the world.
+Do these differences cause speakers of different languages to think differently?
+Or do they illuminate underlying commonalities in human cognition?
+Within a single language, how does describing or "framing" an issue using different words or grammatical forms influence judgment and decision-making?
+We will critically evaluate classic and contemporary research on these questions, focusing on the cognitive mechanisms by which language reflects and shapes the way we think.

 Unit(s): 1